Overcoming Annotation Bottlenecks in Underwater Fish Segmentation: A Robust Self-Supervised Learning Approach: Method

 \subsection{Multilayer Perceptron (MLP)}

-We pass the output from the feature encoder through a multilayer perceptron (MLP) to produce feature embeddings and to reduce the feature dimensionality from $512$ to $128$.
-The multilayer perceptron (MLP) code implementation in PyTorch-like style is shown in algorithm~\ref{fig:mlp}.
-The MLP consists of two standard \texttt{Conv2d} layers.
-The first layer is followed by Layer Normalisation \cite{Ba2016LN} and ReLU.
+The MLP processes the feature encoder output to generate feature embeddings, reducing the dimensionality from 512 to 128.
+It consists of two \texttt{Conv2d} layers, with the first layer followed by Layer Normalization and ReLU activation.
+The PyTorch-like implementation of the MLP is shown in Algorithm \ref{fig_mlp}.